 Leveraging on its media management expertise, Arqiva launched Arqade, a cloud-based television content exchange product, earlier in 2022.
-Arqade enables media companies to interchange their content with multiple platforms efficiently across the world through cloud technology and since its launch, the uptake of the product has continued to grow from Arqiva's existing customer base of tier 1 international broadcasters.
+Arqade enables media companies to interchange their content with multiple platforms efficiently across the world through cloud technology.
+Since its launch, the uptake of the product has continued to grow from Arqiva's existing customer base of tier 1 international broadcasters.
 There is also a strong pipeline of opportunities with sports rights owners issuing RfPs for global content distribution.

-Following the extensive PoC development with its customer Arqiva has developed Arqplex, a product which provides secure and reliable content aggregation, encoding, multiplexing and packaging service in a cloud for content distribution.
-Arqplex helps its customers by increasing flexibility during the transition to the OTT and reducing the complexity of operating in the cloud and at the IBC conference in September won the Best in Show award for TVBEurope's Futures category.
+Following the extensive PoC (proof of concept) development with its customer Arqiva has developed Arqplex, a product which provides a secure and reliable content aggregation, encoding, multiplexing and packaging service in a cloud for content distribution.
+Arqplex helps its customers by increasing flexibility during the transition to the OTT (over-the-top) and reducing the complexity of operating in the cloud.
+At the IBC conference in September 2022 won the Best in Show award for TVBEurope's Futures category.